 Clean the sanding surface with a tack cloth.
 Pour the paint or staining kitchen cabinets in a separate container.
 The brush will inevitably pick up debris as you use it.
 Painting a separate container from contamination from the main supply of paint or stain.
 Paint the box with a layer of paint black onyx.
 Re-mount cabinets once the last layer has cured by the amount of time recommended on the label.

-This gallery is about how to stain kitchen cabinets black, how to stain cabinets black, staining kitchen cabinets black, kitchen cabinets black, staining kitchen cabinets.
+This gallery is about how to stain kitchen cabinets black, how to stain cabinets black, staining kitchen cabinets black, kitchen cabinets black, staining kitchen cabinets, staining kitchen, kitchen cabinets.